alekspetrovv/caching-system-nestjs/README.md

 The first caching use case is Write-Through.
-When a client makes a request to create or update a record through the API, the new or updated data is stored in both the database and the cache.
+When a client makes a request to create or update a record through the API, the new or updated data is stored in both the database and the cache with Time-To-Live.
-The reason for this is to keep the cache valid and in sync with the database, it is updated whenever the database is updated, preventing outdated or inconsistent data.
+Time-to-live automatically removes stale data from the cache after a specified duration.
+The data will be stored in both cache and in database to keep data in sync.
 (Figure 1.0, 1.1)

 Figure 1.0